 The Daily Telegraph is regarded as the "Conservative Party House Paper" and is predominantly a paper of the British middle class (Anderson, Williams, and Ogola 2013, 105).
 It was founded in 1855 as The Daily Telegraph and Courier.
 Tony Gallagher is its current editor in chief.
 The Daily Telegraph was a pioneer in digitalized online newspapers.
-In 1994, it launched the first multi-platform digital newsroom in the UK and was the first paper in the UK to introduce a paywall for its content in 2011.
-Since 2004, it has been in the private ownership of David and Frederick Barclay and it is currently the only quality paper to turn a profit.
+In 1994, it launched the first multi-platform digital newsroom in the UK and as the first paper in the UK introduced a paywall to its content in 2011.
+Since 2004, it has been in the private ownership of David and Frederick Barclay and it is currently the only profit-making quality paper.

-Once the newspapers were selected, articles on each of the three topics-CCTV, Stuxnet, and 3D body scanners-were then downloaded from the newspapers' websites.
+Once the newspapers were selected, articles on each of the three topics- CCTV, Stuxnet, and 3D body scanners-were then downloaded from the newspapers' websites.
 The articles were located by using the search functions available on the websites.
 The phrases used to search were simply the name of the topic: "CCTV" for CCTV, "stuxnet" for Stuxnet, and "body scanner" for body scanners.
 From the search results, the articles in the selected time range of the analysis (January 2010 - April 2013) actually relevant to the topics were downloaded.
 Some articles only mentioned the search terms in passing and were not actually relevant to the topic.
 This occurred most often for the CCTV topic, where a large number of articles mentioned CCTV in passing, as a reference to how a crime was observed, for example, rather than discussing it as a topic.

 Newspaper Торіс 2010 2011 2012 2013 Total

 The Guardian Body Scanner 34 8 5 1 48

 Stuxnet 7 7 5 2 21

 CCTV 11 6 8 0 25

-The L Telegraph Daily Body Scanner 10 6 1 0 17
+The Telegraph Daily Body Scanner 10 6 1 0 17

 Stuxnet 5 18 14 1 38

-CCTV 6 6 3 3 18

-Total 73 51 36 7 167